hessllab/HW_6/Code_HW6.md

 # Finding Ed Cook Script
 Goal of this assignment is use the existing script from HW_5 to pull all .rwl files from NY.
-Specifically, files from Ed Cook contain excellent data and headers, so we want to isolate all the files from NY that are from Ed Cook.
+Specifically, files from Ed Cook because they contain excellent data and headers, so we want to isolate all the files from NY that are from Ed Cook.

 ## Part 1
 ```